lukflug/PanelStudio/README.md

 ```
 include(dependency('com.lukflug:panelstudio'))
 ```
-**Warning: the code in this repository may be subject to change and may cause your code to become incompatible, so fork this repo and include the fork in your project.**
+**Warning: the code in this repository may be subject to change and may cause your code to become incompatible, so fork this repo and include the fork in your project.
+For regular use, the binaries at the Maven repository is recommended.**